meta-space-org/playnetwork/docs/server/Users.md

 # Users (server)
 extends [pc.EventHandler]

 Interface of all [User]s currently connected to a server.
+As well as for handling new user authentication.

 ---